goshiphq/goship-cms/content/articles/international-shipping.md

 ## International shipping rates: how much is international shipping?

-The cost for international freight shipping is connected to a variety of factors.
+The cost of international freight shipping is connected to a variety of factors.
 Some of them are common for both in-state and international freight transportation, the others are really important to count when planning the international delivery.

 To work out the approximate rates of international freight shipping, you primarily have to calculate the distance your cargo is supposed to cover.
 Shipping to remote areas may appear quite costly, but the final pricing equally depends on the expected delivery time.
 If you are not tied to strict deadlines, even shipping to distant international destinations can be cost-effective.